-Cultural heritage, as understood by Central European University’s Cultural Heritage Studies Program, is the legacy of physical artifacts (cultural property) and intangible attributes of a group or society inherited from the past.
+Cultural heritage can be defined as the legacy of physical artifacts (cultural property) and intangible attributes of a group or society inherited from the past.
 Cultural Heritage is a concept which offers a bridge between the past and the future with the application of particular approaches in the present.
 Due to its attached values for these groups or societies, cultural heritage is maintained in the present and bestowed for the benefit of future generations.

 Cultural heritage objects are symbolic.
 They represent identities in terms of culture and natural surroundings.
 Connection to and traditional activities around these objects create a sense of community.
 At the same time, the selection of which objects, monuments or natural environments are preserved sets the future trajectory for various cultural narratives and societal consensus about both the past and present.

 The emergence of the concept of cultural heritage is a result of a long historicaldevelopment in which different values were attached to monuments, buildings, works of arts, artifacts, landscapes, etc. The systematic destruction or losses of these objects led to phrases such as “outstanding universal value” and to the declaration that these objects belong to “humanity”.
 These ideas were developed through an understanding that cultural heritage and the natural environment with which it is intimately entangled, is unique and irreplaceable.
 The emergence of the concept is directly related to the idea of protection or conservation.